nagypet/wstemplate/README.md

 - integration tests
 - Swagger online documentation and test UI
 - sonarqube
-- Eureka, Zuul, Ribbon, Hystrix with fault tolerance
+- Eureka, Spring Cloud Gateway, Hystrix with fault tolerance
 - components running in docker containers
 - monitoring with Prometheus/Grafana using cAdvisor and Node-exporter